-Daughter Madeline J. Voeste (1900-1984) was born in about 1900 in Wilkes-Barre.
+Daughter Madeline J. Voeste (1900-1984) -- also spelled "Madelyn" -- was born in about 1900 in Wilkes-Barre.
 She was employed as a clerk in a Wilkes-Barre axle works in 1920.
 In about 1928, at the age of 28, she wedded 33-year-old salesman Lloyd J. Johnson ( ? - ? ), son of Herbert R. and Carrie L. (Ahlum) Johnson of Wilkes-Barre.
 Officiating was Rev. William "Gray" Jones.
 The couple together produced a son, Kent Johnson.
 The family lived in Allentown.
 For 17 years, from 1952 to retirement in 1969, Madeline was employed by Hess Department Store in Allentown as an assistant buyer.
 She held a membership in the Order of Eastern Star.
 Toward the end of her life, she was admitted to Cedar Brook Nursing Home in Allentown.
 She died there at the age of 84 on March 3, 1984.
 An obituary was printed in the Wilkes-Barre Citizens Voice.
 Interment of the remains was in Grandview Cemetery in Allentown.

 Son Robert P. Voeste (1902-1940) was born on Jan.
 20, 1902 in Wilkes-Barre.
-He earned a living circa 1920 as a tin factory laborer in Wilkes-Barre.
-He worked as a railroad baggage handler in the early 1920s at the Lehigh Valley East Market Street Station.
+He earned a living circa 1920 as a tin factory laborer in Wilkes-Barre and worked as a railroad baggage handler in the early 1920s at the Lehigh Valley East Market Street Station.
 Then in 1925, he resigned to accept new employment in Buffalo with an automobile firm.
 From there he relocated to Detroit where in 1927 he earned a living with a large department store.
 He is known to have spent vacations back in Wilkes-Barre to visit his mother and family.
 He returned to Wilkes-Barre by 1929 to work as a shipping clerk.
 On Sept.
 18, 1929, at the age of 27, he was united in wedlock with 21-year-old Hazel K. Lenhardt ( ? - ? ), a resident of Keokuk, IA and the daughter of John and Blanche (Kensey) Lenhardt, also of Keokuk.
 Leading their wedding was Rev. George S. Connell.
 The couple eventually divorced.
 Robert was socially active with the Landmark lodge of the Masons, Shekinah chapter of the Royal Arch Masons, Dieu le Veut Commandery of the Knights Templar, Irem Temple, order of the Mystic Shrine, Irem Temple Band and the Junior Order of United American Mechanics.
 He also belonged to the Central Methodist Church.
 Circa 1940, Robert made his residence in Wilkes-Barre with his mother at 128 Sambourne Street.
 In about 1934, he was diagnosed with chronic heart valve disease and endured the illness for the final six years of his life.
 Sadness descended upon the family when, at age 38, Robert contracted influenze and then developed a pulmonary embolism.
 He died at home on Dec.
 28, 1940.
 His obituary was printed in the Wilkes-Barre Times Leader.

 Daughter Florence G. Voeste (1906-1992) was born on Jan.
 11, 1906 in Wilkes-Barre.
 She was employed in young womanhood as a stenographer.
 At the age of about 23, on May 25, 1929, she married 26-year-old clerk Archie W. Weale ( ? -1978).
 He was a native of Geneva, NY and the son of Jacob H. and Anna (Inscho) Weale of New York City.
 Rev. Charles S. Roush officiated.
 At the time, Archie lived in Wilkes-Barre.
 The Weales resided for years in Wilkes-Barre, including at one time in South View Manor.
 Three offspring were born to their union -- Robert Weale, Fred Weale and Lois Thomas.
 The Weales were members of Firwood United Methodist Church, and Florence belonged to the Order of Eastern Star.
 Sadly, Archie died in 1978.
 She succumbed to death in Valley Crest at the age of 86 on March 20, 1992.
 The Wilkes-Barre Citizens Voice printed an obituary, which noted that she was survived by five grandchildren and four grandchildren.
 Rev. Bette Poe, of the family church, presided at the funeral, followed by interment of the remians in Oak Lawn Cemetery.

 Son Charles Oswald Voeste (1908-1986) was born on Sept.
 8, 1908 in Wilkes-Barre.
 Circa 1934, when he would have been about 25 years of age, he is believed to have been joined in wedlock with Gretchen B. Shanks ( ? - ? ) of Hanover Township.
 News of their marriage was published in the Wilkes-Barre Evening News.
 Whether or not the couple actually tied the knot is not known.
 He dwelled in Pottsville, PA in 1940.
 During World War II, Charles joined the U.S. Armed Forces and was sent to the European Theatre with posts in England and France.
 In time he was united in matrimony with Kelsey Hill ( ? - ? ).
 They did not reproduce.
-Their final years were spent in Florida in the community of Winter Park.
+Their final decades were spent in Florida in the community of Winter Park.
 Charles passed away on Jan.
 22, 1986, in the Winter Park Care Center.
 The Wilkes-Barre Citizens Voice published an obituary.